dengwirda/jigsaw-geo-matlab/README.md

   <img src = "../master/jigsaw-geo/img/JIGSAW-southern-ocean-voronoi.jpg">
 </p>

-`JIGSAW(GEO)` is a set of algorithms designed to generate complex, unstructured grids for geophysical modelling applications, including `locally-orthogonal` `staggered` `Delaunay/Voronoi` tessellations appropriate for unstructured `finite-volume`/`element` type general circulation models.
+`JIGSAW(GEO)` is a set of algorithms designed to generate complex, unstructured grids for geophysical modelling applications, including `locally-orthogonal` `staggered` `Delaunay` / `Voronoi` tessellations appropriate for unstructured `finite-volume` / `element` type general circulation models.
 Grids can be generated in local, two-dimensional domains, and over general spheroidal surfaces.
 Typical applications include: large-scale atmospheric simulation, ocean-modelling and numerical weather predicition, as well as coastal ocean modelling and ice-sheet dynamics.

 `JIGSAW(GEO)` is a stand-alone mesh generator written in `c++`, based on the general-purpose meshing package <a href="https://github.com/dengwirda/jigsaw-matlab">`JIGSAW`</a>.
 This toolbox provides a <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a> based scripting interface, including file I/O, mesh visualisation and post-processing facilities.
 The underlying `JIGSAW` library is a collection of unstructured triangle- and tetrahedron-based meshing algorithms, designed to produce very high quality Delaunay-based grids for computational simulation. `JIGSAW` includes both Delaunay "refinement" based algorithms for the construction of new meshes, as well as optimisation driven methods for the "improvement" of existing grids. `JIGSAW` supports both two- and three-dimensional operations, catering to a variety of planar, surface and volumetric configurations.